Seattle’s ‘Bicycle Weekends’ return to Lake Washington Boulevard this summer

 The summer transformation of the road will occur as the city mulls long-term changes along the southwest portion of the lake, including permanent limits on car traffic and other alternative uses of the boulevard.

 “Bicycle Sundays” on Lake Washington Boulevard date back years.
 But as the COVID-19 pandemic first gripped the region, the program was expanded to whole weekends.
 On one weekend last year, the Seattle Department of Transportation tallied nearly 4,000 bike riders.
-Following the popularity of the program the city again closed the boulevard to cars on weekends from July through October 2021.
+After the popularity of the program the city again closed the boulevard to cars on weekends from July through October 2021.
 The city took a similar approach across Seattle with its “safe streets” program, barring nonlocal cars to create more space for people cooped up in lockdown.

 The designated area will span between Mount Baker Beach to the north and Seward Park to the south, a relatively flat and tree-lined stretch that follows the curves of the lake.
 Residents and delivery drivers will be allowed to access the street via cross streets that intersect with the boulevard.